VincentDion/Project8OC/README.md

 - Small fix on Login and Logout function

 Version 1.3 (05/12)
 - Add of new functionnality : registered user can now delete favorite products.
-Tests comming soon.
+Tests coming soon.

+Version 1.4 (06/12)
+- Add of functionnality : being able to change mail address.
+Tests coming soon